** LEGAL UPDATE **

 By agreeing to hold off on terminating TPS for Nepal, the Trump administration is basically assenting to have all its recent TPS terminations treated in one group, while we await the decisions of the various federal judges.

 If you have TPS from Nepal, keep on eye on the news for any announcements about a new termination date.
-If DHS acts per usual, it should also soon issue an announcement automatically extending the work permits of TPS holders from Nepal.
+As DHS often does, it issued an announcement automatically extending the work permits of TPS holders from Nepal, in this case to March 24, 2020.

 Also keep an eye out for announcements with regard to U.S. Congressional action.
 House Democrats recently introduced legislation that would provide a path to citizenship for Dreamers (undocumented immigrants brought to the U.S. as children) as well as TPS holders, though whether this will ever be approved depends on political will.